wmvieira21/Angular-Recipe/README.md

 Real app with Angular and firebase (as a backend solution).

-Simple app with a Authentication, Recipes and Shopping list pages.
+Simple app with Authentication, Recipes, and Shopping list pages.

-Auth page requeries an authentication by email and passwaord.
-It covers the most comum authencication erros, such as, invalid email/password and email not registered.
+Auth page requires authentication by email and password.
+It covers the most comum authentication errors, such as invalid email/password and email not registered.
-It also deal with auto login and logout, once the session is expired (after 1hour).
+It also deals with auto login and logout, once the session is expired (after 1 hour).

-Recipe page allows the users to register new recipes and ingredients, as well as managing them (delete, edit and add ingredients to shopping list).
+The recipe page allows the users to register new recipes and ingredients, as well as manage them (delete, edit, and add ingredients to the shopping list).

-Shopping list page allows the user to add/alter/delete new ingredients to the list.
+The shopping list page allows the user to add/alter/delete new ingredients to the list.

-Conceptes aplied:
+Concepts applied:
-CustomProprieties
+CustomProprieties;
-Directives
+Directives;
-Froms (TD and Reactive)
+Forms (TD and Reactive);
-NGRX
+NGRX;
-rxjs
+rxjs;
-Gards
+Gards;
-Ressolver
+Resolver;
-Interceptor
+Interceptor;
-Services
+Services;
-Pipes
+Pipes;
-Modules
+Modules;
-Lazy loading (optimazation)
+Lazy loading (optimization);
-Observables
+Observables;
-Subjets
+Subjects;
-http
+HTTP;
-Dynamic components
+Dynamic components;